XR Life Science

 Objectives of the project

 There is untapped potential for the project to progress and the opportunities to curate further 3D models are endless.
-Dr Daly says, “We believe we have only scratched the surface with this project and that there is a rich seam of 3D data that has yet to be mined both locally and externally”.
+Prof. Daly says, “We believe we have only scratched the surface with this project and that there is a rich seam of 3D data that has yet to be mined both locally and externally”.

 VR Data Gallery Comprising GLS models